hr-it-solutions/DD_imgcopyresized/README.md

 # Demo
 There´s also a demo available.

-To test that demo on you php environment. open /demo/index.php on you editor and jump to line 33
+To test that demo on you php environment.                                                   <br>
+open /demo/index.php on you editor and jump to line 33

       <!-- DD_ImgCopyResized implementation step by step - Manual  -->

-There you can find a step by step manual (See comments on demo/index.php) Please read all steps there.
+There you can find a step by step manual (See comments on demo/index.php)                   <br>
+Please read all steps there.

 Good luck